Kevin03YZFR1/voxtral_wyoming/README.md

   - **bf16**: Best balance of speed/memory/accuracy (recommended for modern GPUs: RTX 30xx+, A100+)
   - **fp16**: Compatible with older GPUs, but less stable than bf16
   - Note: CPU always uses fp32 for stability.
 See `.env.example` for detailed trade-offs and recommendations.
+- `PROMPT` (optional) - Context/prompt for all transcriptions to enhance accuracy
 - `LOG_LEVEL` (default: INFO) - Logging level
 - `MAX_SECONDS` (default: 60) - Maximum audio duration in seconds
 - `SAMPLE_RATE` (default: 16000) - Expected audio sample rate in Hz